FatherFireball/fatherfireball.github.io/content/posts/i-am-the-storm.md

 This is the beginning of the tale of Thalmoor Stormhawk.

 _I am the storm that is approaching / Provoking black clouds in isolation / I am reclaimer of my name_

+{{< image src="/images/posts/i-am-the-storm/storm-hands.gif" alt="An old video showing someone whose hands are in the air during a storm." position="center" >}}